 Okay, let me begin by saying that drinking green smoothies, or consuming whole fruits will not and can not give you diabetes.
 There is zero scientific evidence for this.

-Now there is also concern about diabetics drinking green smoothies and overloading on carbohydrates.
+Now there is concern about diabetics drinking green smoothies and overloading on carbohydrates.
 This is a valid concern.
 Diabetics must work with their doctor or dietician to establish an appropriate amount of carbohydrate intake per meal, then plan their fruit and green smoothie consumption accordingly.

 Diabetics don’t necessarily have to avoid green smoothies or fruit, in fact, the American Diabetes Association encourages fruit intake.
 Those with metabolic disorders must regularly check their blood sugar levels and restrict or limit carbohydrates according to how their body responds based on their post-meal glucose readings.